WHERE WOULD YOU CHOOSE TO BE ON A MONDAY MORNING?"

 There again, I do happen to live in one of the most beautiful parts of Wales.
 I live on an island off the North Wales coast.

 Nonetheless, it is an island and we hang on tenaciously to our Island identity.

 It's a wonderful Hidden Gem that I want to share with you for your credit crunch holiday (or vacation, if you're a colonial).
 Believe me, there is so much to see.

 So why spend a fortune travelling abroad when you can pop across and see us.
 SO....

 Grab the menu!
 Grab your picnic!
 Grab your boots!
 Grab your fishing rod!
 Grab your surf board!
 Grab your bucket and spade!

 Grab them all!
 Be your own Hero.

-There again, just reach languorously for your glass of chilled Chablis.
+There again, just reach languorously for a glass of chilled Chablis

 North, East or West.
 There's always something going on.